What Is Automated Ball-Strike Judging

 Defining the Strike Zone and Why Machines Struggle

 The Official Baseball Rules define the strike zone as the area over home plate between the midpoint of the batter's shoulders and the top of the uniform pants (upper limit) and the hollow beneath the kneecap (lower limit).
 In practice, the zone shifts with every pitch depending on the batter's height, stance, and swing motion.
 MLB research found human umpires tend to call low pitches as strikes, with roughly 12 percent incorrect calls at the bottom edge of the zone.
-ABS eliminates this bias but must calculate the upper and lower bounds in real time for each batter, making skeletal-estimation AI accuracy a key challenge.
+Additionally, count-dependent tendencies exist: studies show umpires expand the zone on 3-0 counts and tighten it on 0-2 counts.
+ABS eliminates these psychological biases but must calculate the upper and lower bounds in real time for each batter, making skeletal-estimation AI accuracy a key challenge.
 During the 2023 AAA trial, zone settings became unstable for batters with extremely low stances, requiring two mid-season calibration corrections.
+NPB batters are said to exhibit even greater stance diversity than their MLB counterparts, and accommodating crouching styles or extreme open stances presents additional technical hurdles.

 Technical and Institutional Hurdles for NPB Adoption

 Introducing ABS to NPB would require installing standardized measurement equipment across all 12 stadiums.
 A single TrackMan unit costs roughly 30 million yen, while a full Hawk-Eye system runs about 100 million yen per venue, putting total initial investment between 360 million and 1.2 billion yen for all parks.
+Annual maintenance and operating costs of 5 to 10 million yen per stadium add a non-trivial running expense.
 Outdoor stadiums face additional problems: rain droplets on camera lenses degrade accuracy, posing reliability concerns at roofless venues such as Koshien and Jingu Stadium.
+Koshien is particularly challenging because its coastal breeze deposits sand on lenses, necessitating an inter-inning cleaning protocol.
 On the regulatory side, the current NPB Agreement's provisions on umpire authority would need amendment, and negotiations with the Japan Professional Baseball Umpires Association would be essential.
+Employment implications for umpires are also unavoidable: full ABS adoption would fundamentally alter the home plate umpire's role, bringing discussions of staff reductions or reassignment to the table.
 The 2024 Owners' Meeting set a goal of trial deployment in the minor leagues by 2027, but a detailed roadmap has not been published.

-MLB is considering phased ABS introduction at the major-league level from the 2025 season, with a "challenge system" allowing batters and catchers to request a machine review up to three times per game as the leading proposal.
-The Korean KBO also demonstrated ABS at its 2024 All-Star Game.
+MLB is considering phased ABS introduction at the major-league level from the 2025 season, with a challenge system allowing batters and catchers to request a machine review up to three times per game as the leading proposal.
+Inspired by tennis's Hawk-Eye Challenge, this approach keeps human umpires as the default while deferring to machines only when a call is disputed.
 NPB will need to study operational results from MLB and KBO while addressing Japan-specific issues such as outdoor-stadium reliability and umpire career-path design.
-Former umpire Natsuo Yamazaki has stated that "machine judging is not the enemy of umpires but can be a partner for improving call accuracy," and a human-machine hybrid model is attracting attention as the most realistic landing point.
+Former umpire Natsuo Yamazaki has stated that machine judging is not the enemy of umpires but can be a partner for improving call accuracy, and a human-machine hybrid model is attracting attention as the most realistic landing point.
+Full machine judging also raises the question of game tempo: the human umpire's strike and ball calls are an integral part of a game's rhythm, and how the spectator experience would change if replaced by electronic tones or indicator lights remains unknown.
+Balancing technological progress with baseball's cultural traditions will require careful navigation from NPB.